-We would like to acknowledge the contributions of the Town's Access and Inclusion Advisory Group and all participants who assisted in the co-design of this new plan.
+We would like to acknowledge the contributions of the Town of Victoria Park's Access and Inclusion Advisory Group and all participants who assisted in the co-design of this new plan.
 Without your input, this would not have been possible.